60+ Traditional Greek Foods to Try (IMMEDIATELY)

 11. Horta

-A white plate with Greek Horta and lemon on it.
+A white plate with Horta and lemon on it.

 PHOTO: OLGAORLY/GETTY IMAGES

-Horta translates out to ‘wild greens’ in Greek, and is a staple in the Greek diet.
+Horta translates out to ‘wild greens’ in Greek, and is a staple in their diet.

 It’s a simple dish of boiled wild leafy greens, and sounds like a great side to have with your dinner.